shapeintheglass/DanielleRandomizer/README.md

 ####Item spawn presets - Affects entities that are spawned directly in the level

-* Randomize all - Shuffles all items and replaces them with new items at a (mostly) sane spawn rate.
+* Randomize all - Randomizes all items and replaces them with new items at a (mostly) sane spawn rate.
 Should not affect items that are essential for story progress.
+* Randomize all, no story items - Same as randomize all, but does not spawn duplicates of critical story items (ex. you won't find arming keys randomly while walking around)
-* Whiskey and cigars - Replaces ALL items with whiskey and cigars.
-Not tested.
+* Whiskey and cigars - Replaces all items with whiskey and cigars.
-* More mimics - Shuffles some items, and replaces others with mimics.
-Not tested.
+* All reployers - Replaces all items with reployers.

 ####NPC spawn presets - Affects entities that are spawned from an NPC spawner

-* Randomize all - Shuffles all typhon and replaces them with new hostile NPCs at a (mostly) sane spawn rate.
+* Randomize all - Randomizes all typhon and replaces them with new hostile NPCs at a (mostly) sane spawn rate.
 Should not affect enemies that are essential for story progression.
-* All nightmares - Why would you use this setting?
-Not tested.
+* All nightmares - Replaces all typhon with nightmares.
+Why would you use this setting?
+Who would think this is a good idea?
-* All mimics - Replaces all NPCs with mimics.
-Not tested.
+* All mimics - Replaces all typhon with mimics.
+* Typhon to humans - Replaces all typhon with humans.
+* All Dahl - Replaces all typhon with Dahl.

 ####Other options